Obesity Consultation

 Fat distribution on the body plays a role when it comes to its impact on health.
 Fat around the internal organs in the abdomen (visceral fat) is more damaging than fat just under the skin (subcutaneous fat).
 Waist-to-hip ratio is a measure used to evaluate fat distribution.

-The BMI calculator and the corresponding evaluation by weight classes are valid from the age of 18.
-In older persons, the BMI may be somewhat higher, but care should still be taken to minimize weight gain.
+The BMI calculator and the corresponding evaluation according to weight classes are valid from the age of 18, other guidelines apply for children.
+With increasing age, the BMI may be somewhat higher, but care should still be taken to keep weight gain as low as possible.

 As the University Center for Obesity and Metabolic Surgery, we offer comprehensive and holistic care to patients suffering from severe overweight/obesity and related metabolic diseases.